UvA-CW-Robo-research/uvacw_rm_thesis/README.md

 4: No Team Identity + No Humor
 ```

-NAO will stand up, enable face tracking, and wait for your input.
-Use the following keyboard controls during the session:
+NAO will stand up, enable face tracking, and wait for your input:

 | Key | Action |
 |-----|--------|